 The Brizo brand was created in 2004 to distinguish Delta's higher-end designer faucets.

 Delta sells very good faucets.
 It has been tied with as the most popular faucet in the U.S., for nearly three decades.
-But, at the time Delta did not own a true designer brand and evidently felt that it was time to give some competition in the premium faucet category.
+But, at the time Delta did not own a true designer brand and evidently felt that it was time to give the European imports some competition in the premium faucet category.

 In the intervening years Brizo has become a major presence in the world of premium faucets in the U.S. and Canada.